Packing $K_r$s in bounded degree graphs: Acknowledgements

-In 2002, Caprara and Rizzi \cite{caprara_packing_2002} considered \vdkthree and \edkthree in the setting of a fixed maximum degree $\Delta$.
-They showed that \vdkthree is solvable in polynomial time if $\Delta = 3$ and $\APX$-hard even when $\Delta = 4$, and \edkthree is solvable in polynomial time if $\Delta = 4$ and $\APX$-hard even when $\Delta = 5$.
-They also showed that \vdkthree is $\NP$-hard for planar graphs even when $\Delta = 4$ and \edkthree is $\NP$-hard for planar graphs with $\Delta = 5$.
-In 2013, van Rooij et al.\ \cite{van_rooij_partition_2013} established an equivalence between \vdkthree when $\Delta = 4$ and \emph{Exact 3-Satisfiability} (X3SAT).
-They then used this equivalence to devise an $O(1.02220^n)$-time algorithm for PIT (i.e.\ the perfect \vdkthree decision problem) when $\Delta = 4$.
+\vdkthree and \edkthree have been the subject of much research.
+In particular, \vdkthree is closely associated with the decision problem known as \emph{Partition Into Triangles} (PIT)~\cite{GJ79}, which asks whether a given undirected graph contains a $K_3$-factor.
+Karp~\cite{Karp75} noted in 1975 that PIT is $\NP$-complete.
+In 2002, Caprara and Rizzi~\cite{caprara_packing_2002} considered \vdkthree and \edkthree in graphs of a fixed maximum degree $\Delta$.
+They showed that \vdkthree is solvable in polynomial time if $\Delta \leq 3$ and $\APX$-hard even when $\Delta = 4$, and \edkthree is solvable in polynomial time if $\Delta \leq 4$ and $\APX$-hard even when $\Delta = 5$.
+They also showed that \vdkthree is $\NP$-hard for planar graphs even when $\Delta = 4$ and \edkthree is $\NP$-hard for planar graphs even when $\Delta = 5$.
+In their paper, Caprara and Rizzi~\cite{caprara_packing_2002} referenced a well-known approximation algorithm of Hurkens and Schrijver~\cite{hs89} for a more general type of packing problem.
+They noted that this algorithm leads to, for any fixed constant $\varepsilon > 0$, a $(3/2 + \varepsilon)$-approximation algorithm for \vdkthree and \edkthree.
+In 2013, van Rooij et al.~\cite{van_rooij_partition_2013} established an equivalence between \vdkthree when $\Delta = 4$ and \emph{Exact 3-Satisfiability} (X3SAT).
+They used this equivalence to devise an $O(1.02220^n)$-time algorithm for PIT when $\Delta = 4$.

+A well-studied generalisation of \vdkr involves finding in a given undirected graph $H$ a maximum-cardinality set of vertex-disjoint subgraphs where each subgraph is isomorphic to some fixed graph $G$.
+Such a set is known as a \emph{$G$-packing}.
+A $G$-packing is a \emph{$G$-factor} if the packing has cardinality $|V(H)|/|V(G)|$, where $V(H)$ is the set of vertices in $H$ and $V(G)$ is the set of vertices in $G$.
+In 1978, Kirkpatrick and Hell~\cite{KH78} showed that if $G$ contains a component with three or more vertices then it is $\NP$-complete to decide whether a given undirected graph contains a $G$-factor.
+In 1983, Kirkpatrick and Hell~\cite{KH83} surveyed previous work on $G$-packing, and also consider a further generalisation to so-called \emph{$\mathscr{G}$-packing}, where $\mathscr{G}$ is a fixed set of graphs and any subgraph in the $\mathscr{G}$-packing must be isomorphic to some element of $\mathscr{G}$.
+A survey of research involving $G$-packing can be found in a paper of Yuster~\cite{Yuster07} published in 2007.

+Another interesting generalisation of \vdkr involves $\mathscr{G}$-packings such that $\mathscr{G}$ is a set of cliques.
+Of course, any $K_r$-packing problem can be seen as a $\mathscr{G}$-packing problem in which $\mathscr{G}=\{ K_r \}$.
+In 1984, Kirkpatrick and Hell~\cite{KH84Gpackings} presented polynomial-time algorithms for any case of the vertex-disjoint $\mathscr{G}$-packing problem in which $\mathscr{G} \subseteq \{ K_2, K_3, \dots \}$ and $\mathscr{G}$ contains $K_2$.
+In the same paper they also showed that the decision version of the $\mathscr{G}$-packing problem is $\NP$-complete for any set $\mathscr{G}$ where $\mathscr{G} \subseteq \{ K_3, K_4, \dots \}$.
+In 2008, Chataigner et al.~\cite{CHATAIGNER20091396} studied a related optimisation problem in which $\mathscr{G} = \{ K_2, K_3, \dots, K_r \}$ and the goal is to maximise the number of edges covered by such a $\mathscr{G}$-packing.
+They showed that if $r=3$ then this problem is $\APX$-complete, even when the input graph has fixed maximum degree $4$.
+They also presented new approximation algorithms, which in some cases improve on approximation ratios obtained via the previously-mentioned result of Hurkens and Schrijver~\cite{hs89}.